mohamed-yusuf-mohamed/music-search-app/README.md

 - Load more, concat arrays instead of objects, see if it appends correctly
 - App walkthrough using tooltips: be fun and witty
 - Redux pattern: use containers
+- Error and success animations (special chars in input - assumed handled by matUi component)